MFA for platform access

 The choice of authentication applications that can be installed on corporate PCs or smartphones will be restricted and you must seek advice from your IT or telecoms department.

-Should you find you are unable to access your authentication method after you have enabled MFA, and don’t have access to your ten one-time use codes (see links below), please contact us on vc.support@nhs.scot or 01224 816666, or your local Near Me facilitators, to request a reset your MFA status.
+Should you find you are unable to access your authentication method after you have enabled MFA, and don’t have access to your ten one-time use codes (see links below), please contact us on vc.support@nhs.scot or 01224 816666, or your local Near Me facilitators, to request a reset of your MFA status.
 The Org Admins covering any Waiting Areas you have access to will all be able to reset your MFA.

 MFA OptionsEmail authentication (Recommended) or Authenticator application